To content

 Application to the Department

 Applying to the department is the first step in the application process for your Erasmus semester.
 Applications are open in each winter semester for the coming academic year, i.e. the next winter and following summer semester.
-For the academic year 2024/25 you can apply from December 01, 2023, to January 10, 2024.
+For the academic year 2026/27 you can apply from December 01, 2025, to January 15, 2026.

-Application Procedure
+Application procedure

 Bachelor students who will be in their 3rd semester by the time they go abroad, and master students are eligible to apply.
 Please note that some of our partner universities only accept bachelor or master students, and in some cases only courses in English are offered for one of the two study levels.

-• CV in table format, in English
+• CV in tabular form in English

-• Language certificates (e.g., DAAD language certificate)
+• Language certificates (e.g. DAAD language certificate)

 Application to the Host University